MrSaints/awesome-unicorn/README.md

 Awesome Unicorn
 ===============

-Yet another curated list of anything and everything; mostly for web unicorns.
-Jack of all trades, master of none.
+Yet another curated list of anything and everything; mostly for web unicorns - Jack of all trades, master of none.

 Why aren't you using awesome markdown?